Early Childhood Studies (final year entry)

 On the course, you’ll be able to focus on your interests, and grow in the areas you care about most.
 You might explore how inequality impacts childhood.
 You might compare education systems across the world.
 You might examine child development.
 Or you might analyse children’s literacy - and how to build a love of reading.

 You’ll emerge with a solid understanding of both teaching pedagogy, and practitioner techniques.
-This means you’ll fully understand how different approaches work.
-And you’ll know when, where and how to use them.
+This means you’ll fully understand how different approaches work, and you’ll know when, where and how to use them.
 You’ll ultimately be better equipped to support any child, in any situation.

 students in a seminar